veeral-patel/how-to-secure-anything/README.md

 - Does the control depend on something that the attacker can disable?
 - Are there any cases where the control doesn't work?

-#### Example: a burglar confronting a home security system which calls the police if someone walks across the lawn at night
+#### Example: a burglar confronting a home security system which calls the police if someone crosses the lawn at night

 - Can the attacker turn off the control?
 Probably not
 - Can the attacker get you to turn off the control?
 Yes, he could set off the alarm everyday until you turn it off
 - Can the attacker get around your control?
 Yes, he could land on the roof
 - Does the control depend on something that the attacker can disable?
 Yes, the attacker can cut the electric wire or the fiber cable used to call the police
 - Are there any cases where the control doesn't work?
 The attacker can buy the control and learn the alarm doesn't go off if he tip toes.

+#### Assumptions audit

+I like using a statement/conclusion format to draw out my assumptions.

+Statement: I have a home security system which calls the police if someone crosses the lawn.

+Conclusion: I won't get robbed.

+Assumptions:

+- For every single attacker that tries to cross my lawn, my home security system calls the police.
+(If the answer to any of the questions above is yes, this assumption is false.)
+- The police will arrive before any attacker is able to steal anything and stop the theft.
+(What if the attacker impersonates the homeowner and tells the police that my home security system is faulty; don't come if it calls you?
+What if the attacker makes hundreds of 911 calls while he is robbing the house?
+What if the police is blocked by a "car accident"?
+What if the attacker has arranged for a getaway helicopter?)

 Saydjari writes an entire chapter on this: